snormax/snormax.github.io/index.md

 # API Test Project

-There is so much to learn -- so best to learn by doing!
-Goals: REST API and JSON familiarity
+So much to learn -- so best to learn by doing!
+Goals: REST API and JSON familiarity.

 ### This project featured:

-* Solved the hypothetical problem of maximising attendees to a two-day event
+* Heroku hosted REST API including: requests, posts of JSON data with status codes and validation.
-* Heroku hosted REST API including: requests, posts of JSON data with status codes and validation
+* Manipulation and creation of JSON data.
-* Manipulation and creation of JSON data
+* Post verifiable correct solution for the hypothetical problem of maximising attendees to a two-day event.

 ### Wait, no pretty GIF this time?!